TAX-TIME NEWSLETTER 2022

 We accept payment by cash, debit or credit (Mastercard/Visa) with no surcharge.

-Please note that from 1 July 2019 fee from refund or cheque payments incur an additional $10 handling fee.
+Please note that from fee from refund incurs an additional $10 handling fee and we no longer accept cheques.

 If you have any queries, or would like an appointment please call the office on 9301 4677.

-You may NOT get a payment summary this year.
+You will NOT get a payment summary this year.

 Most employers are now using Single Touch Payroll (STP) and they are not required to provide a payment summary to you for this year.